PI-Victor/hurd/README.md

 ##### Usage

 The tool has three options: `describe`, `fetch` and `validate`.
-The `--version` and the `--workspace' (or exporting PINNER_WORKSPACE) parameters are mandatory for commands.
+The `--version` and the `--workspace` (alternately exporting PINNER_WORKSPACE) parameters are mandatory for commands.

 You can find out the parameters needed and the description for each command by passing `--help` at the end.